mgolden30/ECS_MHD_2D/README.md

 6: loss=1.405015, walltime=1.483, T=4.320, sx=0.068, completed=True, fevals=833, accepted=194, rejected=14
 ⋮
 ```
 This script will effectively run until user-terminated.
-The state is only saved every 64 steps in temp_data/adjoint_descent.
+The state is only saved every 64 steps in temp_data/adjoint_descent/.

 ### Step 3: Fine-tune with Newton-GMRES

-Once the error is sufficiently small, refine the solution:
+Once the error is sufficiently small, refine the solution with Newton-Raphson iteration:

 1. Edit `jax_scripts/newton.py` to specify the input file
-2. Execute the Newton method:
+2. Run the script

 ```bash
 python jax_scripts/newton.py